Texas mail ballots rejected under stricter new voting law

 Chimene said she encourages voters to reach out to their county and state election officials if they are unsure whether their ballot is complete or have questions about the process to ensure their vote is counted.

-Coronado is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Coronado is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.